 .4 for oxygen content and gas detection In ships carrying solid bulk cargoes which are liable to emit toxic or flammable gases or cause oxygen depletion in the cargo space - 1 .5 for ozone In ships fitted with ozone-based BWMS - 1 (refer to $5.1.25.5$) 16 Fog applicator (refer to 5.1.20) In passenger ships carrying more than 36 passengers: in each machinery space of category A, 2 pcs In passenger ships carrying more than 36 passengers: for each pair of breathing apparatuses (refer to 5.1.15.2), 1 pc In each space for the carriage of vehicles, ro-ro spaces and special category spaces intended for the carriage of vehicles with fuel in their tanks for self propulsion, 3 pcs.
-There is no need to provide applicators for weather decks used for the carriage of vehicles with fuel in their tanks as well as for cargo spaces used for the carriage of vehicles with fuel in their tanks which are loaded in open or closed containers 17 Fire buckets (refer to 5.1.21) In ships having no water fire main system, 3 buckets 18 Emergency Escape Breathing Devices (EEBD) (refer to 5.1.23) Within accommodation spaces: 1.1 in cargo ships, 2 pcs; 1.2 In passenger ships, 2 pcs in each main vertical zone.
+There is no need to provide applicators for weather decks used for the carriage of vehicles with fuel in their tanks as well as for cargo spaces used for the carriage of vehicles with fuel in their tanks which are loaded in open or closed containers 17 Fire buckets (refer to 5.1.21) In ships having no water fire main system, 3 buckets 18 Emergency Escape Breathing Devices (EEBD) (refer to 5.1.23) Within accommodation spaces: in cargo ships, 2 pcs; In passenger ships, 2 pcs in each main vertical zone.
 In passenger ships carrying more than 36 passengers, in addition to those required, two additional EEBD shall be provided in each main vertical zone.
 This requirement is not applied to stairway enclosures comprising separate main vertical zones and to main vertical zones at both ends of a ship which do not have spaces of categories (6), (7), (8) or (12) specified in 2.2.1.3 In machinery spaces EEBD shall be located at easily visible places, which can be easily accessed in case of fire.
-The location of EEBD shall take into account the arrangement of the equipment and the number of persons usually manning the space: an machinery spaces of category A containing internal combustion engines used for main propulsion; an eterption; an eterption; an orthold the engine room, an EEBD is not required; and to ease the adder constituting the means of escape from machinery space (refer to 4.5.5.2 and 4.5.10.2, Part VII "Machinery Installations"), 1 pc at each deck or platform; an other machinery spaces, the necessity, number and location of EEBD shall be determined on agreement with the Register; an other machinery spaces, the necessity, number and location of EEBD shall be determined on agreement with the Register; an other machinery spaces, the necessity, number and location of EEBD shall be determined on agreement with the Register; an other machinery spaces, the necessity number and location of EEBD shall be determined on agreement with the Register; an other machinery spaces, the necessity number and location of EEBD shall be determined on agreement with the Register; an othe
+The location of EEBD shall take into account the arrangement of the equipment and the number of persons usually manning the space: in machinery spaces of category A containing internal combustion engines used for main propulsion; in machinery control room, if located within the machinery space, 1 pc; in workshop area, 1 pc.
+If there is a direct exit from the workshops, not entering the engine room, an EEBD is not required; and to accordance with 18.2.1.3; in other machinery spaces of category A other than those specified in 18.2.1, 1 pc, as a minimum, located in accordance with 18.2.1.3; in other machinery spaces, the necessity, number and location of EEBD shall be determined on agreement with the Register; in ther machinery spaces, the necessity, number and location of EEBD shall be determined on agreement with the Register; in ther machinery spaces, the necessity, number and location of EEBD shall be determined on agreement with the Register; in other machinery spaces, the necessity of passenger ships and one spare EEBD for cargo ships Provision shall be made for two spare EEBD for training in every ship